openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

                         part of the model
   -m_decoder M_DECODER  Required.
 Path to an .xml file with a trained decoder
-                        part of the model --interactive         Optional.
-Enables interactive mode.
-In this mode images are read from the web-camera.
+                        part of the model
   -i INPUT, --input INPUT
                         Optional.
 Path to a folder with images or path to an image files